texne/proficiency.cs.illinois.edu/index.md

 As another example, you may not receive proficiency credit for CS 124 if you have already taken CS 128, for the same reason.
 <!--- -->
-Instead of taking the proficiency exam, you may be required to substitute other later courses to fulfill your degree requirements.
+In this situation, you may be required to substitute other later courses to fulfill your degree requirements.
+Consult your departmental advisor about whether to take the proficiency exam to verify your knowledge, even though you can't get credit, and also to find out what substitute courses are appropriate.
 <!--- -->
 1. **Graduate students generally may only take Illinois Computer Science proficiency exams when required to satisfy another degree program on our campus.**